Debunking Dog Wheelchair Myths

 4. Wheelchairs Help Dogs Walk Again

-It’s often wrongly assumed that once a dog gets a wheelchair that they will never walk again, which isn’t true.
+It’s often wrongly assumed that once a dog gets a wheelchair, it will never walk again, which isn’t true.
 Many pets use a wheelchair for short-term rehabilitative use as they heal.
 A wheelchair is often an integral part of their rehabilitation.
 A dog’s wheels can be used during hydrotherapy sessions, structured exercises, and during their daily walk to help increase strength in their back legs.
-The support they receive from the wheelchair makes mobility easier and helps to prevent muscle atrophy, as the dog works to build up muscle mass.
-With time, patience, exercise, and the support of their Walkin’ Wheels it may be possible for the dog to regain use of their back legs.
+The support they receive from the wheelchair makes mobility more accessible and helps to prevent muscle atrophy as the dog works to build up muscle mass.
+With time, patience, exercise, and the support of their Walkin’ Wheels, the dog may regain use of their back legs.

 Boxer dog wheelchair buy now